 We understand that volunteers are not always available at the time when an expedition is scheduled to begin or for the full 6 weeks.
-We therefore offer mid-expedition start dates, and further flexibility for start and end dates can also be accommodated.
-Our mid-expedition start dates for 2014 are as follows:
+Please see our Madagascar expedition dates and costs page for more details about the flexible arrangements that we are able to offer.

 Expedition prices vary according to your current diving qualification and length of stay in Andavadoaka.
 Half of our volunteers have never dived before and our PADI dive courses represent excellent value for money.